 Barcelona and Catalonia have traditionally home to visionary and revolutionary artists.
-Besides the widely recognized Gaudi they gave birth, among others, to Dali and Miro.
+Besides the widely recognized Gaudi, the region also was home to various other artists such as Dali and Miro.
 Also Picasso (born in Malaga), grew up in Barcelona where he spent the years of his personal and artistic training.
-Barcelona is home to wonderful museums dedicated to these wonderful artists.
+Barcelona is now home to wonderful museums dedicated to these wonderful artists.

 Maps & Transport